HISTORY OF THE BERKELEY HUNT

 The yellow coats with green collars and the running fox on the lapel, that you see today, are worn by the Masters and Hunt Staff and are unique in hunting circles, representing the outdoor livery of the Berkeley family whereas the ladies colours of navy and maroon represent the indoor livery.

 The Berkeley has had many legendary huntsmen.
-In recent years Chris Maiden was huntsman for 26 season succeeding Tim Langley who followed Harry Scott.
+In recent years Chris Maiden was huntsman for 26 seasons succeeding Tim Langley who followed Harry Scott.
 Will Rawle showed wonderful sport and the great Thomas Oldacre was Huntsman to the Fifth Earl of Berkeley.
 The present huntsman is Michael Stokes.